Contact us at:

 Bottisham Village College

 The Adult Learning Office is open term time only:

 Monday - Thursday 09.00 – 14.30 and Tuesday and Thursday evenings 18.30 – 21.30.

 We offer a variety of courses and Saturday workshops for anyone aged 19 and over.
 Most of our courses continue or are repeated throughout the year and new courses are added throughout the year.

 Are you interested in a course which is not listed?
 If so, please let us have your feedback

-We are fully committed to equality of opportunity and welcome enrolments from everyone.
-We encourage all learners with any concerns about specific needs which might affect their learning to discuss their requirements with us in confidence.
+We are fully committed to equality of opportunity and welcome enrolments from all adults aged 19+.
+We positively encourage all learners with any concerns about specific needs which might affect their learning to discuss their requirements with us in confidence.
 We believe that everyone is entitled to learn in an environment that is free from discriminatory behaviour so that we build a community based on mutual trust and respect.
-We will ensure that resources and equipment are accessible to all and make reasonable adjustments to ensure that all learners can access activities.
+We will do our best to ensure that resources and equipment are accessible to all and make reasonable adjustments to ensure that all learners can access activities.

 Cambridgeshire County Council, Adult Learning and Skills service supports a wide range of other adult learning opportunities across Cambridgeshire to support adults with the lowest level of qualifications, or no qualifications at all, and so typically find themselves in lower paid, less secure jobs or unemployed.
 Search our website www.cambsals.co.uk for details of all our funded courses.